 Mintos Review: My Auto Investment Strategy

 I also have two different sets of strategies that I’ve named “less risky” and “more risky” – these reflect the different loan originators that I’ve included in each.
-In the “less risky” strategy, I’ve only included loan originators who scored 50+ here, and I’ve included all of the A & B loan originators on Mintos in the “more risky” strategy.
+I’ve considered their rank on Mintos (A, A-, B+, B & B-) to rank them.

 I also never invest more than 1% in each loan.
-It’s generally recommended that you put between 0,5-1% of your portfolio value into one loan, and never more than that.
-This diversified your risk in case something goes sour.
+I generally recommend only putting between 0,5-1% of your portfolio value into one loan, and never more than that.
+This diversifies your risk in case your loans default.

 Here are some more pictures of the auto investment strategy that I have in place (click to make them larger!):

 Mintos Review: My Auto Investment Strategy